PMArkive/NintendoClients_wiki/NEX-Protocols.md

 | 124 | [Screening](Screening-Protocol) |

 ## Not provided by NEX
 Ubisoft games always use the original Quazal Rendez-Vous library instead of NEX.
-The following are not implemented by NEX, but may seen in Ubisoft games:
+The following protocols are not implemented by NEX, but may seen in Ubisoft games:

 | ID | Protocol |
 | --- | --- |